Chetumal & Bacalar

 I can’t believe they are selling guns here.

-Well there are no 7 colours today – the only colour is grey, apart from the flooded restaurant floor partly submerged.
+Well, there are no 7 colors today – the only color is grey, apart from the flooded restaurant floor partly submerged.

 Explorason wants a swim, but it starts to rain.